grahamfalconer/CV/README.md

 <h2> Hobbies </h2>

-In my free time I enjoy surfing, gardening, futsal, rock-climbing and finding new funky jams to listen to.
+In my free time enjoy;
+  • Breaking legs in five-a-side casual league games
+  • Finding enormous boulders to climb
+  • Growing my own foood
+  &
+  • Finding music from all around the world to add to my spotify playlists